findy-network/findy-network.github.io/content/en/blog/travelogue/index.md

 Technology roots present the most important *background knowledge* of our study.
 The most fundamental technologies and study subjects are in the trunk.
 The trunk is the backbone of our work.
-It tights altogether.
+It ties it all together.
 Branches and leaves are outcomes, conclusions, and key learnings.
 At the top of the tree, some future topics are considered but not implemented or even tried yet.